Are you -- or do you know someone who is -- currently homeless or at risk of experiencing homelessness?

 Permanent Supportive Housing is permanent housing with indefinite leasing or rental assistance paired with supportive services.
 The program assists persons (or families) who have an adult or child with a documented disability, and individuals with a history of chronic homelessness.
 The PSH program differs from other supportive housing programs due to the federally mandated eligibility criteria.

-Rapid re-housing is an intervention, informed by a "Housing First" approach that is a critical part of a community’s effective Coordinated Entry System.
-Rapid re-housing rapidly connects families and individuals experiencing homelessness to permanent housing through a tailored package of assistance that may include the use of time-limited financial assistance and targeted supportive services.
+Rapid Re-Housing quickly connects families and individuals experiencing homelessness to permanent housing through a tailored package of assistance that may include time-limited financial assistance and targeted supportive services.

 Targeted Prevention & Diversion Services

-Targeted Prevention and Diversion Services are designed to assist Loudoun County residents who are facing rental eviction or in jeopardy of losing their housing.
-The support provided is meant to prevent the incidence of homelessness, including, but not limited to: short-term subsidies to defray rent and utility arrears for households that have received eviction or utility termination notices (prevention); security deposits or first month’s rent to permit a homeless family to move into its own apartment (diversion); and other supportive services intended to prevent households from becoming homeless.
+Targeted Prevention and Diversion Services programs assist residents who are facing rental eviction or in jeopardy of losing their housing.
+The program can include short-term subsidies to defray rent and utility arrears for households that have received eviction or utility termination notices (prevention); security deposits or first month’s rent to permit a homeless family to move into its own apartment (diversion); and other supportive services intended to prevent households from becoming homeless.

 Transitional Housing Programs provide members of the community with decent, safe and sanitary housing while paying a portion of their household income towards rent.
-The goal of the program is to facilitate movement to independent living and self-sufficiency through individualized supportive services.
-These services are aimed at self-empowerment, improved employment potential, increased opportunities for economic betterment, strengthened skills in the area of financial planning and family budgeting in addition to attempts to increase educational levels and instill effective home management.
+This program fosters independent living and self-sufficiency through individualized services.
+These services help develop self-empowerment, improved employment potential, increased opportunities for economic betterment, strengthened skills in the area of financial planning and family budgeting in addition to attempts to increase educational levels and instill effective home management.